top of page

 Measures abound.
 Dashboards are full.
 KPIs are green.
 Updates sound positive.
 But no one can honestly say with confidence that the investment of time, effort, and money is producing the results desired and promised from the strategy.

 What happens next is predictable.
-The silence is quickly filled.
-Someone points to a chart that moved from red to green and recounts the actions taken.
-Another person runs through a list of completed activities and initiatives that are “on track."
-A third shares an anecdotal story of something that went well.
+Someone points to a chart that moved from red to green.
+Someone else runs down a list of completed activities and initiatives that are “on track."
+Another shares an anecdotal story of something that went well.

 They’ve worked hard and done everything organizations are supposed to do: set direction, execute strategy, measure, report, and review.
-Still, they can’t answer the question that matters.
+Still, they can’t answer the most important question.

-This pattern is common.
-We confuse output with outcome, activity with effectiveness, and motion with progress.
+The pattern is common.
+Output is mistaken for outcome, activity for effectiveness, and motion for progress.
 We celebrate milestones and hit targets.
 Still, we can’t show whether we're getting the results intended from our strategy.

 What Metricide Is (and Why It Matters)

-Metricide takes different forms.
-Some organizations measure activities without defining the results that matter.
-Others define intended results but select measures that do not provide real evidence.
-Still others have good, sound measures but interpret performance signals incorrectly.
-In each case, leaders have no valid evidence that strategy is working.
+Some organizations measure activities without defining the results intended.
+Others define intended results but select measures that don't provide evidence.
+Still others have sound measures but chart and interpret performance signals incorrectly.
+In each case, leaders lack valid evidence to steer strategy execution.

 Beneath the strategy and all the plans, reviews, and reports, organizations need to answer two fundamental questions: